pkscout/presence.tracker/README.md

 # presence.tracker
 This python script is designed to run as a service on a Raspberry Pi.
-This script checks to see if specified bluetooth devices are in range and send MQTT messages regarding their status.
+This script checks to see if specified bluetooth devices are in range and send REST messages to Home Assistant or MQTT messages to a broker regarding their status.

 ## PREREQUISITES: